 Slides even has an in-built Google Image Search feature.
 Simply select Image > Search the web.

-Images typically need to be under 2MB and in JPEG, GIF or PNG format to upload correctly.
+Images need to be under 50MB, less than 25 megapixels and in JPEG, GIF, or PNG format to upload correctly.

 You don’t have to stop at simply uploading your image.
 There are lots of ways you can edit an image to achieve a more polished, on-brand look and feel.
-Stay tuned to the blog to learn more about image editing techniques in Slides, and click here for a few simple ways you can ditch the text and make your slides more visual.
+Click here to learn how to make your slides more visual with clever image editing.

-Adding and editing GIFs: Google Slides is very GIF friendly, and you can insert and edit animated GIFs in the same way as static images.
-If you edit a GIF (by cropping or resizing, for example) it will still work, playing in both present mode and on your slide as you edit!
+Adding and editing GIFs: Google Slides is very GIF-friendly, and you can insert and edit animated GIFs in the same way as static images.
+If you edit a GIF (by cropping or resizing, for example) it will still work, playing in both Slideshow mode and on your slide as you edit!
 See more cool stuff on Google Slides and GIFs.

 It’s all well and good knowing how to add images and shapes to Google Slides, but we want to show you how to use them more effectively to help tell your story better, too.
 At BrightCarbon, we strongly believe that text-heavy slides won’t help you achieve much besides sending your audience straight to sleep.
 When audiences are forced to read slides like this, they naturally tune out everything that the presenter is saying because it’s impossible to read and listen at the same time!
 So instead of presenting distracting slides like this, try toning down the text and introducing more visuals.
 People respond much better to interesting visuals, and what’s more, are much more likely to listen to what you, the presenter, is trying to say.